Already booked? Sign in or create an account

 You might be surprised to learn that Napier and the Hawke’s Bay region are home to the world’s largest gannet bird colony at Cape Kidnappers.
 Hatching season starts in November and birds leave their colony in May, so the spring and summer months are the best months to witness the nesting process.
 Bird watchers, rejoice!

 One of Napier’s biggest draws is the personality of its downtown and frozen-in-time quality, harkening visitors back to the 1920s and 1930s.
-The art deco buildings in Napier make for a visually appealing walk where you’ll appreciate the city’s architecture, like the Art Deco Centre or the repurposed stores along Emerson Street.
+The art deco buildings in central Napier make for a visually appealing walk where you’ll appreciate the city’s architecture, like the Art Deco Centre or the repurposed stores along Emerson Street.

 Three Doors Up